speechbrain/speechbrain/recipes/LibriSpeech/ASR/transducer/README.md

 python train.py hparams/conformer_transducer.yaml
 ```

+## Precision Notes
+If your GPU effectively supports fp16 (half-precision) computations, it is recommended to execute the training script with the `--precision=fp16` (or `--precision=bf16`) option.
+Enabling half precision can significantly reduce the peak VRAM requirements.
+For example, in the case of the Conformer Transducer recipe trained with Librispeech, the peak VRAM decreases from 39GB to 12GB when using fp16.
+According to our tests, the performance is not affected.

 # Librispeech Results

 Dev. clean is evaluated with Greedy Decoding while the test sets are using Greedy Decoding OR a RNNLM + Beam Search.